PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Development-process.md

 during these meetings.

-At the end of each sprint, a meeting was held to evaluate the week’s work, identify any incomplete features or shortcomings, and highlight problems encountered and key points for consideration in the next sprint.
+At the end of each sprint, a meeting was held to evaluate the week’s work, identify any incomplete features or shortcomings, and highlight problems encountered and key points to considered in the next sprint.

-### Daily Scrum
+### Daily Updates

-Daily meetings were held to align the group members, typically lasting less than an hour.
-If no updates were needed, the meetings were occasionally shortened.
+Daily updates were continuously exchanged between the group members.
 Additional meetings were convened as needed to provide assistance or analyze critical problems, which could extend the duration of these meetings.

 ## YouTrack